-UK seeks to maintain EU customs tariffs
+UK keen to keep old EU customs deal

 Britain wants to keep its EU customs privileges after Brexit but also wants the freedom to negotiate other trade deals.